E. Ann McGee

-E. Ann McGee is an American academic, and the current President of Seminole State College of Florida.
+E. Ann McGee is an American academic, and the former President of Seminole State College of Florida.
 McGee graduated with her bachelor's degree in speech from Florida State University.
 She received her master's degree from Florida State University in communications.
 In addition she received her doctorate from Nova Southeastern University.
 In 1996, she became Seminole State's second president.